Dive into the splendor of Rosemary to boost your memory, mood, and immune health.

 Directions: Apply a small amount under your nose and anywhere on your body as often as you want.
 Great to use as a hand creme and on your feet.

-Ingredients: Ingredients: Proprietary blend of Butyrospermum Parkii (Shea Butter), Cocos Nucifera (Coconut Oil), Carthamus tinctorius (Safflower Oil), Vitamin E, Vitamin D3, and Rosemary Oil.
+Ingredients: Ingredients: Proprietary blend of Butyrospermum Parkii (Shea Butter), Cocos Nucifera (Coconut Oil), Apricot Oil (Prunus armeniaca), d-alpha-tocopherol (Vitamin E), Cholecalciferol (Vitamin D3), Biotin (Vitamin B7), Lemon and Rosemary Essential Oil.

 Science Behind the Formula:

 This oil is calming, invigorating, mood enhancing, promotes energy & concentration.
 Lemon also has antiviral and antibacterial properties and can help boost the body's immune system and improve circulation.

 Native to the Mediterranean region, rosemary is one of the most commonly found herbs in a spice rack, and for good reason – not only does it have a wonderful taste and aroma, but also a wealth of beneficial health effects if regularly added to our diet.
 The scientific name of this perennial woody herb is Rosmarinus officinalis, but the world knows it by its common name.

 Some of the most interesting and unique health benefits of rosemary include its ability to boost memory, improve mood, reduce inflammation, relieve pain, protect the immune system, stimulate circulation, detoxify the body, protect the body from bacterial infections, prevent premature aging, and heal skin conditions.